ahmedoli/Ai-Course/ai-games/connect-four/README.md

-Sure!
-Here's your **well-formatted, corrected, and cleanly structured `README.md`** for your Connect Four game:

----

 # 🔴🟡 Connect Four (AI vs Player) using Minimax with Alpha-Beta Pruning

 This is a classic **Connect Four** game where a human player competes against an **AI opponent** built using the **Minimax algorithm** with **Alpha-Beta Pruning**.
 The game features a user-friendly **GUI built with Pygame**.